aalberg/regional-seeding/README.md

 ### Note
 This program is not going to be perfect.
 The goal is to aid TO's by doing most of the initial work up front, not replace hand seeding.

-Round Robin pools are still under construction and likely do not work.

 ### Quick Start
 Edit `cfg/config.txt`.